-Layers are one of the most important components in Adobe Photoshop as they allow the users to create artworks on independent spaces and organize them according to their likes, and allows them to sketch, edit, paste, and reposition elements on a single layer without affecting the others, Layers include both grimy and transparent elements and consists of Image Layers, Adjustment Layers, Fill Layers, Shape Layers, Type Layers, and they offer countless experimental options to try without the risk of affecting the original data.
+Layers are one of the most important components in Adobe Photoshop as they allow the users to create artworks on independent spaces and organize them according to their likes, and will enable them to sketch, edit, paste, and reposition elements on a single layer without affecting the others, Layers include both grimy and transparent elements and consists of Image Layers, Adjustment Layers, Fill Layers, Shape Layers, Type Layers, and they offer countless experimental options to try without the risk of affecting the original data.

-Below you can find the five most vital features of layers.
+Below you can find the five most vital features of layers:

 - Opacity: You can select values ranging from 0% to 100%.